-The difference between the last two moments is like the difference between the process of putting forth one historical argument in an academic journal and the process by which historical narratives become accepted by the general public as historical truth, written into our textbooks, or memorialized in statues and museums.
+In Trouillot's model, the "making of narratives" refers to the process of putting forth a single historical argument, like writing an article in an academic journal.
+The "making of history" refers to the broader process by which historical narratives become accepted by the general public as commonly held beliefs, written into our textbooks, or memorialized in statues and museums.